The High Passes of Lunana

 Day 2: After the short and spectacular flight to Bhutan's only airport at Paro, we meet our Bhutanese guide and transfer to the group hotel in the tiny capital of Thimpu.

-Day 4: A day of beautiful walking through forest, festooned with Spanish moss, takes us to the hot springs at Gasa.
-From here we climb for a further 2 hours to the village of Gasa where there is an important monastery.
+Day 4: We transfer to the roadhead where we begin a day of beautiful walking through forest, festooned with Spanish moss.
+Passing the hot springs at Gasa, we climb for approximately 2 hours to the village of Gasa where there is an important monastery.
 After settling up camp there will be time to look around the village.

 Day 5: We make time to look around Gasa Dzong, then it's a long climb to the Bale La (3710m.), the high point on the way to Laya.
 Our camp is at Chempsa in a clearing in the forest.
 7 hours.